 Getting your hair done at the local college by trainee hairdressers will work out cheaper and often a lot better than visiting a high street salon.
 Students are usually keener to try out a lot of new styles, whilst at the same time ensuring that they’re doing their work properly.
 Tell them what they want and their supervisor will keep a check on things.

-The myths of the simple-and-easy hairdo and the wash-and-go cut have been pretty much exploded by now, and most people appreciate that only the starlets leave their houses with perfect hairdos.
+The myths of the simple-and-easy hairdo and the wash-and-go cut have pretty much exploded by now, and most people appreciate that only the starlets leave their houses with perfect hairdos.
 There are, however, numerous ways in which you can keep your hair not only under control but also looking great by taking a few shortcuts and applying half a bottle of common sense.